-Late Night Conversation is a podcast featuring unscripted talks with writers, editors, publishers, and other cultural innovators.
+Just commerce.
+Lawless art.
+Late Night Conversation is an issue-driven, book culture podcast featuring unscripted talks with publishers, agents, CEOs, booksellers, editors, publicists, writers, and other cultural innovators.
 Late Night Conversation is released on the 10th and the 20th of every month.

-Late Night Debut is a podcast dedicated to promoting debut books.
-Each episode features a discussion about a notable debut title in fiction, nonfiction, or poetry, including excerpts from the book, and news about the latest happenings in book culture.
+A debut, by definition, is a first appearance.
+But sometimes debut books are overlooked by casual readers or overshadowed by new releases from established authors.
+Late Night Debut is a three-act podcast dedicated to promoting debut books.
+Each episode features a discussion about a notable debut title, a conversation with the author, and news about the latest happenings in book culture.
 Late Night Debut is released on the last day of every month.